 This guy however…

-…and his hat appear, and he’s broadly despised by otherwise nice people who refer to him as ‘worm’.
+…and that thing on his head appear, and he’s broadly despised by otherwise nice people who refer to him as ‘worm’.
 Which isn’t very polite, I’m sure you’ll agree, especially given that the bad guys later call him ‘giggles’.
 So who really are the monsters?